Skip to main content

 • “The music in the menus is magical!”

-• “Even with music disabled in audio settings, when you start the game it's always playing and it's very loud.”
+• “Even if you disable music in audio settings, when you start the game it's always playing and it's very loud.”

 • replayability